 5 Tips To Choose The Right Bathroom Wall Light

 Great lighting is fundamental to a home’s interior.
 As well as providing illumination, it creates a distinct mood, ambience, and warmth.
-The bathroom is no exception but with so many wall light options available, how do you know which one to choose?
+The bathroom is no exception but with so many indoor wall light options available, how do you know which one to choose?

 1. Safety First - Ingress Protection